-PRESIDENTIAL TRANSITION MEETING & ROAST (AKA President Alice Meyer End-of-Year Celebration).
+PRESIDENTIAL TRANSITION MEETING & ROAST (AKA President Alice Meyer End-of-Year Celebration)

 PP Kory Kalahar thanks everyone who helped to make this a memorable event on June 30.
 See Review below.

-DISTRICT GOVERNOR TRANSITION EVENT.
+DISTRICT GOVERNOR TRANSITION EVENT

 Our new district governor is Karl Ruether of Leavenworth Rotary.
 Read all about Karl on the D5060 home page here.
 A changeover dinner was attended by about 40 Rotarians and guests on June 29 at the Icicle Village Resort where he recently retired as general manager.
 Attendees included outgoing DG Richard DeRock (with sidekick Robin), seven past district governors, two future governors, our Area 8 assistant governor, and Rotarians from several area clubs (4 from our club: Jill, Susan, Frank, Pete & wife Carmen).
 The PDGs were given a chance to talk briefly about their year.
 Robin explained how she and Richard met.
 Karl talked about his hopes and plans for the coming year, especially the Pollinator Highway (being promoted by the District Environmental Committee, led by our Michelle Shermer).